• Home

 Enter your NameEnter your Email Address

-As a small business, partnership firm, or an entrepreneur, you may have many demanding priorities.
+You may have many demanding priorities as a small business, partnership firm, or entrepreneur.
 What happens if you’ve missed an IRS tax-filing deadline?
 Besides receiving a notice from the IRS, you likely will face penalties.
 However, you shouldn’t panic if you have forgotten to file.
-Discover some steps you can take once you’ve realized you’ve missed the deadline.
+Discover steps you can take after realizing you’ve missed the deadline.

 Missing the tax-filing or payment deadline can be scary enough, but you don’t want to worsen the problem.
 Rather than handling the matter yourself, contact a CPA or a tax attorney to seek professional advice.
 Tax professionals can help you with your tax situation.
 They understand the specifics of delays in returns and can help you minimize your losses.
 An experienced CPA or a tax attorney can also help with reducing or appealing any penalties you may face.